geochasm/DRCOG_Buildings/workflow.md

     * Copy the tags from the imported building as necessary.
     * Delete the imported building from both layers.
   * 3) If the imported data are of higher quality:
-    * Select both buildings and use the **Replace geometry** tool
+    * Select both buildings and use the **Replace geometry** tool (CTRL+SHIFT+G) under Additional Tools menu.
-    * Conflate the tagging by selecting which to use if there are conflicts (example: building type)
+    * Conflate the tagging by selecting which to use if there are conflicts (example: building type).
     * Delete the building from the import layer.
 ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)

-* Do not worry about editing any osm nodes such as points of interest contained within the building shape
+* Do not worry about editing any osm nodes such as points of interest contained within the building shape.
 * If there are any problems you don't know how to deal with, do not proceed.
 Instead, flag the `.osm` file for a more advanced user to look at.
- (Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns; include the task number in your issue).
-Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.
+  * (Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns; include the task number in your issue).
+  * Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.

  * Once you have merged the DRCOG buildings that need to be added to OSM and copied tags or replaced geometry to existing OSM  data; you can prepare to upload.
 If following the workflow you should know your area is finished when you've deleted (merged) all the data from the DRCOG dataset.